TimMangan/MSIX-PackageSupportFramework/fixups/EnvVarFixup/readme.md

-# DynamicLibrary Fixup
+# Env Var Fixup
-When injected into a process, the DynamicLibraryFixup supports the ability to:
+When injected into a process, the EnvVarFixup supports the ability to:
-> * Define mappings between dll name and location within the package in the Config.Json file.
+> * Define environment variables in the Config.Json file.
-> * Ensure that the named dll will be found within the package anytime the application tries to load the dll.
+> * Specify that a named environment variable should be extracted from the application

-There are a bunch of reasons that the traditional ways of apps locating their dlls fail under MSIX.
-Although there are specific fixes for many of these issues, this fixup creates a sure-fire way to get it loaded.
+> * hive registry.

+MSIX packages do not normally implement any environment variables outside of what is normally set on the system outside of the container.
+In essence, this fixup allows you to specify what would natively be a system or user environment variable as an application-specific environment variable.

+### Detecting the need for this fixup
+A static detection is possible by installing the native product and looking for new/updated environment variables.

 ## About Debugging this fixup
 The Release build of this fixup produces no output to the debug console port for performance reasons.